gdm413229/swwmgz_m/ExtendedLore.md

 - 2025: First expedition to Mars, led by the UAC.
 Scotland becomes independent.
 - 2029: Forx Aeronautics is founded, singlehandedly "fixes the economy" of the UK.
+- 2032: Joint expedition with the Nukuri to Sedna, revealing a gateway that directly connects to their homeworld, allowing for relatively fast travel between two solar systems.
 - 2038: The 32-bit UNIX time rollover happens without many notable incidents.
 - 2040: Symnatek is founded.
+- 2045: The ruins of a Decade Mechanics facility are found in Sunkaeze.
 - 2049: The clearly senile Dr. Locke attempts to take over the world.
   Surrenders a couple days later during the counter-attack.
 - 2068: The Nukuri go through their seventh world war in their home planet.